Abion / Blog / The Gummy Bear Saga: A Sweet Win for 3D Figurative Marks

 On 11 October 2023, the Fourth Board of Appeal of the European Union Intellectual Property Office (EUIPO), in case R 872/2023-4, recognised the distinctiveness of a figurative mark representing a gummy bear.

-Abion's Lead Associate, Federica Forchino, discusses how this decision serves as a useful reminder that, just because an image can be used decoratively, that does not mean that it is not capable of being relied upon by the public to determine the trade source of goods, and therefore, may be registrable as trademarks.
+Abion's Lead Associate, Federica Forchino, discusses how this decision serves as a useful reminder that, just because an image can be used decoratively, that does not mean that it is not capable of being relied upon by the public to determine the trade source of goods, and therefore, may be registrable as trade marks.

 Case Background